-The Registered Exporter (REX) system is a self-certification scheme introduced by the European Union (EU) that was made effective from 1st January 2017.
-The scheme facilitates self-certification of the rules of origin under the Generalised System of Preferences (GSP) and replaced the issuance of certificates of origin by competent authorities.
+The Full form of REX is Registered Exporter system.
+It is a self-certification scheme introduced by the European Union (EU) that was made effective from 1st January 2017.
+The scheme facilitates self-assessment of the rules of origin under the Generalised System of Preferences (GSP) and it also replaced issuance of certificates of origin by competent authorities.

 The REX export system was introduced to streamline trading through the reduction of effort and cost on the part of the exporters.
 It was also aimed to benefit the preferential trade agreements with developing countries and the granting of unilateral tariff preferences to such countries.